MinaPecheux/Advent-Of-Code/2019/C++/README.md

 In Part II, we want to actually output the message.
 This time, I'm using the ``board`` set that only stores the panels that are currently painted white.
 At the end, I simply need to iterate through this set of positions to display the message.

 *Note: a small hint about the ``x`` and ``y`` coordinate changes depending on the direction - while you might think that going "up" means increasing the ``y`` coordinate, it is better to decrease it so that the message prints correctly at the end of Part II.
 Otherwise, you will get a message reversed on the horizontal axis and you will have to iterate your ``y`` range in reverse order...*

+## Day 12: The N-Body Problem

+#### Answers
+**Part I: 12082 • Part II: 295693702908636**

+In this problem, Part I is a simple re-implementation of the given algorithm.
+In my utils, I have implemented a rough combinations computing function to be able to prepare all the possible pairs of indices with each of my moons.
+Then I use the fact that I can access elements in a vector easily to update the velocity and the position.

+Part II, on the other hand, is a bit harder.
+It is clearly not feasible by brute-force.
+I admit I searched for a little while but didn't find the trick and finally headed up to the dedicated reddit thread.
+As explained for example in [this post](https://www.reddit.com/r/adventofcode/comments/e9jxh2/help_2019_day_12_part_2_what_am_i_not_seeing/), you need to spot that the 3 axis are actually independent.
+This means that the repetition period you need to find can be computed by finding the period of each axis and then finding the least common multiple of these 3 numbers.

+To do this, I've used maps and the ``hash`` C++ method from the ``std`` library that is a neat way of quickly generating an efficient [hash](https://en.wikipedia.org/wiki/Hash_function) from a string.
+This allows me to easily get the period of each axis.
+Then, I implemented some classic ``GCD()`` and ``LCM()`` functions to perform the final computation.

+I had to be careful however to choose a [variable type](https://fr.cppreference.com/w/cpp/language/types) that was big enough to hold the potentially large numbers that would I have in my final result.
+In particular, I've decided to use an ``unsigned`` type since I know that my number of steps can never be a negative number; this allows me to avoid "loosing" space with the negative values.

+*Note: for the input parsing part, I used a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) (or Regex): the idea is to define a "pattern" to search for in a string, and then to see if the given string can be matched to this pattern.
+If so, we are even able to isolate the bit that match the different parts of our pattern and thus directly extract our values.*